workpeter/Selenium-Cucumber-framework/README.md

    mvn clean verify"
 ```

-### Steps
+### Run steps

-* Maven is triggered, things get compiled and tests run.
+1) Maven is triggered, things get compiled and tests run.
-* The Maven Fail-safe plugin triggers the TestNG framework, which in turn looks at the TestNG config file which defines the test scope.
+2) The Maven Fail-safe plugin triggers the TestNG framework, which in turn looks at the TestNG config file which defines the test scope.
-* Each test configuration launches a Runner() instance, which launches Cucumber Scenarios using TestNG.
+3) Each test configuration launches a Runner() instance, which launches Cucumber Scenarios using TestNG.

 ### Example test configurations